 Non- Article 95 supplier's chemicals for use in hand sanitisers

 During this exceptional time of increased demand due to the coronavirus pandemic, it may be necessary for hand sanitiser manufacturers to find alternative suppliers of raw ingredients to supplement those obtained via regular supply chains.

-HSE's primary concern is that safe and effective biocidal hand sanitisers are available in the UK to help protect people during the coronavirus pandemic.
-HSE will adopt a pragmatic and proportionate approach to regulatory requirements that relate to supply chain obligations during this period.
-The focus of any HSE activity by inspectors will be to ensure that products on the market are effective in combating the coronavirus and do not pose an unacceptable risk to people or the environment.
+HSE’s primary concern is that safe and effective biocidal hand sanitisers are available in the UK to help protect people during the coronavirus pandemic.
+HSE has adopted a pragmatic and proportionate approach to regulatory requirements that relate to supply chain obligations during this period.
+The focus of any HSE activity by inspectors is to ensure that products on the market are effective in combating the coronavirus and do not pose an unacceptable risk to people or the environment.

-HSE would expect product manufacturers to have taken all reasonable steps to source ingredients in such a way that they are compliant with Article 95 obligations.
+HSE expects product manufacturers to have taken all reasonable steps to source ingredients in such a way that they are compliant with Article 95 obligations.